-On behalf of the Parks & Recreation Department staff team, a warm welcome to the City of Pocatello’s Spring/Summer 2020 Program brochure.
-We invite everyone to “Get Out and Play” this spring & summer at our beautiful parks, open spaces, and scenic Greenway trails to enjoy the fresh air, green grass, and warm, sunny days with family and friends.
-What a great way to spend time and establish a healthy routine together!
-How about…
+On behalf of the Parks & Recreation Department Staff Team, welcome to the City of Pocatello’s Spring/Summer 2022 programs and services!
+We invite everyone to get outdoors and “Play Often, Live Better” this Spring & Summer at our beautiful parks, open spaces, and scenic Greenway Trails to enjoy the fresh air, green grass, and warm, sunny days with family & friends.
+How about these great ways to spend time with those you love, and establish a healthy routine together?

-- “Going on a Walk” – A paved trail, City Creek/Mink Creek nature hike, or a stroll through the park will have you smiling in no time.
+- “Go on a Walk” – at one of the City’s Greenway trails, a City Creek/Mink Creek nature hike, or just a stroll through the park will have you smiling in no time.

-- “Making a Splash” at our Ross Park Aquatic Complex or signing up for some swim lessons at the Community Recreation Center.
+- “Make a Splash” – at our Ross Park Aquatic Complex and Community Recreation Center, or sign-up for some swim lessons.

-- “Getting Your Game On” – Sign up for a sports league, a Fun Run/Walk event, or outdoor adventure.
-Or, have a pickup game at a local park.
+- “Get Your Game On” – sign up for a sports league, a Fun Run/Walk event or outdoor adventure, or enjoy a pick-up game at a local park with family & friends.

 There really is something for everyone at Pocatello Parks & Recreation.
-Please invite your friends and loved ones to enjoy the great gifts of spending time together, and make this Spring and Summer one to remember by Playing Often and Living Better!
+Please invite your friends & loved ones to enjoy the great gifts of spending time together, and make Spring & Summer 2022 one to remember, by Playing Often and Living Better!